Cease-fire between Palestinians, Israel takes effect in Gaza

-GAZA CITY, Gaza Strip (AP) — A cease-fire between Israel and Palestinian militants took effect Sunday night in a bid to end nearly three days of violence that has killed dozens of Palestinians.
+GAZA CITY, Gaza Strip (AP) — A cease-fire between Israel and Palestinian militants took effect late Sunday in a bid to end nearly three days of violence that killed dozens of Palestinians and disrupted the lives of hundreds of thousands of Israelis.

-Egyptian officials had worked to bring the sides to an agreement after the flare-up of fighting that saw Israeli aircraft pound targets in Gaza and militants fire hundreds of rockets that reached deep into Israel.
+The flare-up was the worst fighting between Israel and Gaza militant groups since Israel and Hamas fought an 11-day war last year, and adds to the destruction and misery that have plagued blockaded Gaza for years.

-Egyptian officials said the truce was set to begin at 11:30 p.m.
+The Egyptian-brokered cease-fire took effect at 11:30 p.m.
 (2030 GMT; 4:30 p.m.
 EDT).
-An Egyptian intelligence official said both sides had agreed to the truce.
-He spoke on condition of anonymity because of the sensitive nature of the cease-fire talks.

-Israel confirmed the cease-fire was set to take hold, but said it would respond if it was violated.
+Israeli strikes and militant rockets continued in the minutes leading up to the beginning of the truce, and Israel said it would “respond strongly” if the cease-fire was violated.

-Since Friday, Israeli aircraft have pummeled targets in Gaza, while the Iran-backed Palestinian Jihad militant group has fired hundreds of rockets at Israel in response.
+Israeli aircraft have pummeled targets in Gaza since Friday, while the Iran-backed Palestinian Jihad militant group has fired hundreds of rockets at Israel in response.
 The risk of the cross-border fighting turning into a full-fledged war remained as long as no truce was reached.
 Israel says some of the dead were killed by misfired rockets.

 Gaza’s ruling Hamas group remained on the sidelines, possibly because it fears Israeli reprisals and undoing economic understandings with Israel, including Israeli work permits for thousands of Gaza residents, that bolster its control.